Oak & Maple Class (Year 6)

 We have been so impressed with the children's efforts this half term and have loved watching them embrace challenges and demonstrate real passion towards our topic.

-We're very much looking forward to next half term where we will be delving into the mystery of outer space and attending our residential (Avon Tyrrell) on November 14th.
+We're very much looking forward to next half term where we will be delving into the mystery of outer space.

-Just to inform you, Year 6 PE will be on a Wednesday (Indoor) and Friday (Outdoor) this year.
+Just to inform you, Year 6 PE will be on a Monday (Indoor) and Friday (Outdoor) this year.
 The children will need to wear their PE kit into school to be worn for the duration of the day.
-An added bonus this year is that the children get to wear the t-shirt colour of their House Point Team on PE days - Green (Emerald Team), Blue (Sapphire Team), Red (Ruby Team) or Yellow (Topaz Team).

 Our current Year 6 staff team.